-Registration fees are listed in the Registration Information Guide and Career Map posted on the CDO website.
-Information pertaining to examination and examination rewrites are forwarded to eligible examination candidates, and outlined in the examination protocol distributed at the Candidate Orientation.
-The Candidate Orientation is scheduled prior to the qualifying examination (covering both the written and practical components) and it is mandatory for all candidates.
+Registration fees are listed in the Registration area of the CDO website.
+Information pertaining to examination and examination rewrites are forwarded to eligible examination candidates, and outlined in the examination protocol distributed at the Qualifying Examination Candidate Orientation.
+This orientation is scheduled prior to the qualifying examination (covering both the written and practical components) and it is mandatory for all candidates.